What is “Reasonable” Compensation for a Non-Profit Executive?

-Once a compensation arrangement has been considered and approved in accordance with the established procedures, the Board should take care to document: the terms of the arrangement; date of approval; members present; member voting results; professional advice considered; details on comparable data reviewed; and the reasons for why the decisions were made.6 Documenting the process and having a well thought-out rationale is even more important when a Board has decided to pay (or continue to pay) a non-profit executive above the 75th percentile (and in some cases even the 50th percentile) of the market or where the approved compensation otherwise varies in material ways (form, mix, timing, etc.) from the market.
+Documenting the process and having a well thought-out rationale for decisions made is even more important when a Board has decided to pay (or continue to pay) a non-profit executive above the 75th percentile of the market or where the approved compensation otherwise varies in material ways (form, mix, timing, etc.) from the market.

 2. Take Steps to Determine Reasonable Compensation

 Unfortunately, there are no hard and fast rules or bright-line tests to help non-profit Boards identify compensation levels that the IRS will deem to be reasonable for executives.
-However, the IRS has established a “rebuttable presumption of reasonableness.”
-If an organization follows the procedures and meets the conditions described below in the Rebuttable Presumption of Reasonable Compensation, the compensation is presumed to be reasonable and the responsibility of proving otherwise falls to the IRS.7 On the other hand, if an organization is not in compliance with the rebuttable presumption, the burden of proof falls on the individual subject to the penalty (i.e. the executive and possibly even the Board members).8
+However, as described in further detail below, the IRS has established a “rebuttable presumption of reasonableness.”
+If an organization follows the procedures and meets the conditions described in the rebuttable presumption, the compensation is presumed to be reasonable and the responsibility of proving otherwise falls to the IRS.
+On the other hand, if an organization is not in compliance with the rebuttable presumption, the burden of proof falls on the individual subject to the penalty (i.e. the executive and possibly even the Board members).

 3. Appropriate Oversight

 The last of the three fundamental steps towards good governance for non-profits is ensuring continued and appropriate oversight of executive compensation programs.
-The Board of Directors must be diligent and maintain appropriate oversight of executive compensation levels.
-Such oversight should include at least an annual review of (i) all elements of compensation (base salary, incentive compensation and/or other perquisites), (ii) the nature and amounts of all expense reimbursements, and (iii) and any other benefits received by the organization’s executives.
+It is the responsibility of the Board of Directors to maintain appropriate oversight of executive compensation levels.
+At a minimum, non-profit boards should conduct an annual review of:

-I. Compensation arrangements for certain non-profit executives (referred to by the IRS as “disqualified persons”) must be approved by an independent Board and/or Compensation Committee.
+Compensation arrangements for certain non-profit executives must be approved by an independent Board and/or Compensation Committee.